poonchuanan/tp/docs/UserGuide.md

 ### 3.2 Adding a shortcut of repeated task to today's list

-Want to add in a set of entries at once?
+Want to add in a set of entries all at once?
 This feature teaches you how to do so!

 Format: `addSet **SHORTCUT_NAME**`